 - Training of teachers as school-based sustainability change agents

-- Educational consultancy and project development for creating sustainable schools
+- Educational consultancy and project development for empowering schools to foster sustainability.

 Examples of work so far undertaken in these areas include:

 - Teacher training on educational equity and diversity (East Asia 1990-1995)

 - Teacher education and curriculum development (Sri Lanka 2002)

 - Web-based learning tools for international collobaration on sustainable development education (Nepal 2009-2011) – see South-North School Partnership.

 - Distance education and ICT pedagogy for sustainability education (Finland on-going)

 - High school courses on sustainable development and documentary filmmaking (Finland, Nepal on-going)

 - Transformative Education for Gross National Happiness: A Teacher Action Research project with the Royal Education Council (Bhutan on-going)